“The Officials”

 Toolkit for Community Screenings and Discussions

-The Officials is a new film by Margo Guernsey and Sara Archambault premiering on September 19 on TIME.
+The Officials is a new film by Margo Guernsey and Sara Archambault that premiered on September 19 on TIME.
 The documentary offers a behind-the-scenes look at a politically diverse group of election officials who, despite facing increased threats, harassment and intimidation, remain committed to serving their communities by running secure elections and ensuring every eligible vote is counted accurately.

 Issue One developed this companion toolkit to help amplify the film’s message and prompt important conversations about the role that these dedicated public servants play in ensuring free and fair elections.